jasonknight/woocommerce-json-api/README.md

 # WooCommerce JSON API

+### Before you download/use this API

+This API is currently under heavy development!
+While I run the test suite before committing each change, only the get_* methods are guaranteed to work, as they are more or less complete.
+The set_* methods are currently being retooled based on user requests and feedback.
+If you want to use this API, expect to pull updates often.
+And be ready to post issues.

+When you post issues, please include extra details like how you are posting to the API, and complete JSON objects and error output that you posted (minus any sensitive details of course.)

 **You cannot test this code while logged into Wordpress.** You will need to log out of wordpress, or open a new incognito window to test the code.